civet-software/CIVET-Django/djcivet_site/docs/installing.rst

 #.
 In the Terminal, run ``sudo pip install Django``: you will need
    administrative access to do this.

 #.
-Download the Civet system from
+Download the CIVET system from
    https://github.com/civet-software/CIVET-Django, unzip the folder and put it wherever you would like